sutrolabs/census-docs/destinations/google-ads/offline-conversions.md

 Here you can write SQL queries that contain the conversion action you want to send to Google Ads, plus the data Google needs to track the conversion via the Enhanced Conversion mechanism.

-Google Enhanced Conversions require a specific set of properties.&#x20;
+Google Enhanced Conversions require a specific set of properties.

 #### A. Minimum Conversion Parameters